 6. Make Energy Efficient Improvements To Your Home

 If you make energy efficient improvements to your home, you can qualify for tax credits that can help you save on your taxes this year.

-In 2016, you can get a 30% tax credit for installing solar panels on your home.
+In 2021, you can get a 26% tax credit for installing solar panels on your home (and it will drop to 22% in 2023).
 You can also get a 10% tax credit for doing things like upgrading your air conditioning or heater, adding insulation, or replacing windows and doors to be more energy efficient.

 All of these credits can help you offset your income and can provide great savings.

 To find a full list of tax credits for energy efficiency, click here.

 The fact is, most people are terrible about keeping track of their expenses.
 I'm not saying that you should spend more so you can deduct your expenses - I'm simply saying you need to keep track and deduct what's correct.

 Some work related deductions that you can potentially take:

 - Transportation and travel - mileage is one that a lot of people miss or forget to calculate

 - Uniforms, if your employer doesn't reimburse you and they can't be worn outside of work